-Elliot Aronson's primary research interests reside in the general area of social influence.
-Throughout his career he has tried to do experiments that would integrate his passion about basic science with his desire to apply these research findings toward improving the human condition (e.g., to reduce prejudice, deter bullying, and convince people to conserve energy and other natural resources).
+Elliot Aronson's primary research is in the area of social influence.
+Throughout his career he has sought to do experiments that would integrate his passion about basic science with his desire to apply those research findings toward improving the human condition (e.g., to reduce prejudice, deter bullying, and convince people to conserve energy and other natural resources).

-Professor has taught at Harvard University, the University of Minnesota, the University of Texas, the University of California at Santa Cruz, and Stanford University.
-He lives in Santa Cruz, California, with Vera, his wife of more than 55 years.
+Elliot has taught at Harvard University, the University of Minnesota, the University of Texas, the University of California at Santa Cruz, and Stanford University.
+He lives in Santa Cruz, California, with Vera, his wife of more than 60 years.

-For further information, please see his publications as well as these links:
+For further information, please see his Wikipedia page, publications list, and these links:

 APA Science Award: